ansys/pyansys-dev-guide/doc/source/guidelines/logging.rst

 App Filter
 ~~~~~~~~~~
-In case you need to modify the content of some messages you can apply filters.
+A filter shows all its value when the content of a message depends on some conditions.
+It injects contextual information in the core of the message.
-This can be useful to harmonize the message rendering especially when you write in an external file.
+This can be useful to harmonize the message rendering when the application output is not consistent
+and vary upon the data processed.
-To do so you can create a class based on the logging.Filter.
+It requires the creation of class based on the logging.Filter and the implementation of
-You must implement the ``filter`` method.
-It will contain all the modified content send to the stream.
+the ``filter`` method.
+This method will contain all the modified content send to the stream.

 .. code:: python